chwnam/naran-code-base/README.md

-# naran-code-base
+# Naran Code Base

-Naran style PHP codebase for WordPress themes and plugins
+PHP codebase for WordPress themes and plugins.